 Ls is one of the frequently used commands in Linux as well as UNIX and it is important to know about this command Ls command list the names of files or directories in a directory.

-ls command sort the files alphabetically and output to the standard console. when ls command is executed, Linux server does inode sorting and outputs the files on alphabetically
+ls command sort the files alphabetically and output to the standard console. when the ls command is executed, the Linux server does inode sorting and outputs the files alphabetically

-in Linux files metadata are stored in a data structure which includes file owner, file access rights and file type.
-Each inode is a unique index number in organized file system data structure
+in Linux, files metadata is stored in a data structure that includes file owner, file access rights, and file type.
+Each inode is a unique index number in an organized file system data structure.

-ls is one of the basic commands of Unix/Linux operating system.
+ls is one of the basic commands of the Unix/Linux operating system.

 ls command works on bash shell as well as CentOS of Unix.

 ls command syntax usage

 ls command syntax is shown above and ls command examples are shown below

 How to display the content of a directory using the ls command